A Simple and Scalable Graph Neural Network for Large Directed Graphs: Related Work

-\yuya{Several studies \cite{NEURIPS2022_23ee05bf,dwivedi2020benchmarking,you2020design} empirically evaluate various GNNs to benchmark their performance from diverse perspectives such as scalability to large-scale graphs, accuracy in various tasks, and the impact of components in GNN architectures.} \yuya{Other studies \cite{palowitch2022graphworld,maekawa2022beyond} aim to clarify the strengths and weaknesses of GNNs by generating various synthetic graphs.} To the best of our knowledge, no study has comprehensively explored both GNNs and methods utilizing adjacency lists with respect to edge directions.
+\textbf{Empirical studies on GNNs. } Several studies \cite{NEURIPS2022_23ee05bf,dwivedi2020benchmarking,you2020design} empirically evaluate various GNNs to benchmark their performance from diverse perspectives such as scalability to large-scale graphs, accuracy in various tasks, and the impact of components in GNN architectures.
+Other studies \cite{palowitch2022graphworld,maekawa2022beyond} aim to clarify the strengths and weaknesses of GNNs by generating various synthetic graphs.
+To the best of our knowledge, no study has comprehensively explored both GNNs and methods utilizing adjacency lists with respect to edge direction awareness.

-\section{A2DUG: A Simple yet Holistic Method Leveraging Aggregated Features and Adjacency Lists in Directed/Undirected Graph}